 The Collings Parlor model was inspired by the guitars from the 1890s but unlike those venerable instruments, it’s been braced to take steel strings rather than gut strings.
 It is barely 12 inches wide across the lower bout and the scale length is a comfy 24 1/2 inches.
 This may be a tiny guitar by modern standards, but it produces more sound than you might expect from such a diminutive package.
 They are excellent fingerpicking guitars, they record very well and they are comfortable to play.
-This particular example has a spruce top and Honduran mahogany back and sides, a combination that produces a well-balanced tone.
+This particular example has a Sitka spruce top and Honduran mahogany back and sides, a combination that produces a clear, well-balanced tone.

 About the Collings Traditional Series

 The secret behind the great tone of the Traditional Series isn’t really much of secret.
 The trick is that Collings has revived some of the more labor intensive techniques that builders used back in the 1930s and 1940s, the decade we consider the Golden Era of American guitar making.

 The Collings Traditional Series of guitars differ from their standard models in a numbers of ways.
 One of the the most important is the use of animal protein glue.
 When this glue sets it dries to a very hard, almost brittle consistency that many luthiers and players feel transmits string vibrations more faithfully than more modern resin adhesives, which even when dry are slightly elastic.